Keep warm and well this winter

 GP Patient Survey & Friends and Family

 The results of our independent GP Patient Survey run by Ipsos MORI on behalf of NHS England have been published.
 We are delighted with the results and would like to thank all patients that responded.
 We also continue to receive good feedback from our Friends and Family Survey.
-In August 2018 94% of patients would recommend us.
-The full results are available here.
+The full results are available on the 'survey report' tab on the right.

 Change to recall system for annual review appointments